bazed85-arch/sql_learning/02-ddl-and-types/mistakes.md

 **Rule:** after editing several identical constructs, read them side by side.
 They must look the same down to the names.

+### B5.
+Second typo in a constraint name

+`esimates_revision_chk` — missing `t`.
+Earlier this topic:
+`extimate_items_unit_price_chk`.

+The database accepts either silently; it is just an identifier.
+It surfaces months later in an error message, prefixed with a table that does not exist.

+**Check:** the constraint name starts with the table name, and the table name is on the same line, in `ALTER TABLE estimates`.
+Two words, side by side.

 ---